Kelly Prehn

 Kelly Prehn (also known as Kelly England Prehn) is a British model, editor, influencer, fashion ambassador, and businesswoman.

 Early life and discovery

 At 17 years old, Prehn was spotted during a school trip to Covent Garden by a scout from Models 1 agency.
 Her first contract was in Tokyo, where she became the muse of Shu Uemura.

 Prehn attended Abbots Bromley School.
 She holds a degree from the London School of Economics.

 Career

 Modeling

 Prehn has had over 200 appearances in editorials such as Vogue, Marie Claire, 25ans, Just Seventeen, Cosmopolitan, and Noblesse.
-She worked as a model in Paris, London, Tokyo, Milan, Shanghai, Hong Kong, Singapore and Soule doing campaigns, editorial, and runway.
+She worked as a model in Paris, London, Tokyo, Milan, Shanghai, Hong Kong, Singapore and Seoul doing campaigns, editorial, and runway.
 Prehn's campaigns included Lancôme, RMK, and Shu Uemura.

 Writing

 In 2007, Prehn became a writer for the South China Morning Post.
 Prehn is also the author of the popular magazine Guide to Life.

 Ambassador

 Prehn is a British Fashion Ambassador.
 She is currently considered one of the most influential people in the fashion industry in Asia.